Constructors in Java: Types of Constructors with Examples

 • In Java, no argument constructors allow objects to be initialized with no data passed into them.

-• A no-argument constructor is usually used when no information is needed in order to initialize the object.
+• A no-argument constructor is usually used when no information is needed to initialize the object.

-• However, this type of constructor can create potential issues if there are certain conditions that must be met before setting up an object.
+• However, this type of constructor can create potential issues if certain conditions must be met before setting up an object.

-• For example, an invariant may need to be set right away or a reference may need to be provided in order for the object to behave as expected.
+• For example, an invariant may need to be set right away, or a reference may need to be provided for the object to behave as expected.

 • If a no-argument constructor is being utilized and these conditions are not met, there can sometimes be issues in other parts of the code.